adorsys/multibanking/finapi-adapter/docs/LabelsApi.md

 String search = "search_example"; // String | If specified, then only those labels will be contained in the result whose 'name' contains the given search string (the matching works case-insensitive).
 If no labels contain the search string in their name, then the result will be an empty list.
 NOTE: If the given search string consists of several terms (separated by whitespace), then ALL of these terms must be contained in the name in order for a label to get included into the result.
 Integer page = 1; // Integer | Result page that you want to retrieve Integer perPage = 20; // Integer | Maximum number of records per page.
 Can be at most 500.
 NOTE: Due to its validation and visualization, the swagger frontend might show very low performance, or even crashes, when a service responds with a lot of data.
 It is recommended to use a HTTP client like Postman or DHC instead of our swagger frontend for service calls with large page sizes.
 List<String> order = Arrays.asList("order_example"); // List<String> | Determines the order of the results.
-You can order the results by id or name.
+You can order the results by 'id' or 'name'.
 The default order for all services is 'id,asc'.
 Since both fields (id and name) are unique, ordering by multiple fields is pointless.
 The general format is: 'property[,asc|desc]', with 'asc' being the default value. try {
-    InlineResponse20012 result = apiInstance.getAndSearchAllLabels(ids, search, page, perPage, order);
+    PageableLabelList result = apiInstance.getAndSearchAllLabels(ids, search, page, perPage, order);
     System.out.println(result);
 } catch (ApiException e) {
     System.err.println("Exception when calling LabelsApi#getAndSearchAllLabels");